albutko/ml_supervised_learning/README.txt

 for the associated classifier.

-To run any of these methods simply uncomment the method calls in main() for the specific dataset you wish to test and run `python experiments.py` from the code directory on the command line
+To run any of these methods simply uncomment the method calls in main() for the specific dataset you wish to test from the code directory on command line run:
+    python experiments.py

 For some experiments, I searched across multiple parameters, for these I have the different parameter dictionaries commented out in the Experiment functions.
 You must uncomment what you